Zachaccino/Area-51/README.md

  3. [k3sup](https://github.com/alexellis/k3sup#download-k3sup-tldr)

 #### Initial deployment
 Before executing these steps, ensure you have an SSH keypair named `Area 51` on openstack and you have the private key at `~/.ssh/area51`.
-You will also need to fill in your openstack credentials in `openrc.example`.
+You will also need to `cp openrc.example .openrc` fill in your openstack credentials in `.openrc`.
+Then:
- 1. `mv openrc.example .openrc`
- 2. `sudo chmod +x deploy/deploy-k3s-cluster.sh`
+ 1. `sudo chmod +x deploy/deploy-k3s-cluster.sh`
- 3. `./deploy/deploy-k3s-cluster.sh`
+ 2. `./deploy/deploy-k3s-cluster.sh`